felipecsl/kales/README.md

 # Kales

-Let's see how hard it would be to create web framework like Ruby on Rails but in Kotlin.
+A modern web framework built for developer productivity and safety.
-Kales run on top of [Ktor](https://ktor.io/).

-It uses a Model-View-Controller architecture.
+Kales run on top of [Ktor](https://ktor.io/) and uses a Model-View-Controller architecture.

 Database access is done via [JDBI](http://jdbi.org/) and configured from a `database.yml` resource file (similar to Rails).

+More documentation coming soon!

+## Usage

+Kales comes with a command line application `kales-cli` that can generate most of the boilerplate needed to bootstrap a new web app using Kales.
+More details about this coming soon!

-## Running
+## Running the example app

 ```
 ./gradlew sampleapp:run